kevinclark/snake3/README.md

 The last part of our for loop's body is `x = x + 1`.
 Why don't you try adding the line `y = y + 1`; what do you think will happen?

+Go ahead and change the list so your own name is printed!

 ## Drawing the border

 Let's draw a border for our Snake game along each of the edges.
 Here,